ahmad-ismail/Single-Cycle-MIPS-VHDL/README.md

 # Single-Cycle-MIPS-VHDL
-Subset of MIPS architecture in VHDL 1993 based on Harris and Harris's implementation in Digital Design &amp; Computer Architecture (MIPS Version)
+Subset of single-cycle MIPS architecture in VHDL 1993 based on Harris and Harris's implementation in Digital Design &amp; Computer Architecture (MIPS Version)